MohanGsk/ApplicationInsights-Home/Samples/IISConfigurator/api_GetStatus.md

 This is a prototype application.
 We do not recommend using this on your production environments.

-# Get-ApplicationInsightsMonitoringStatus (v0.1.0-alpha)
+# Get-ApplicationInsightsMonitoringStatus (v0.2.0-alpha)

+**IMPORTANT**: This cmdlet must be run in a PowerShell Session with Administrator permissions.

 ## Description

-This cmdlet is provided for trobleshooting the PowerShell Module in use.
+This cmdlet is provided for troubleshooting the PowerShell Module in use.
 This will report version information and key files required for monitoring.
 Additional parameters provide extra reports on the current status of monitoring.